debtcollective/dispute-tools/README.md

 This part is handled by [debtcollective-terrraform](https://gitlab.com/debtcollective/debtcollective-terraform) too, since we are using files for configuration.

+# Design

+We use `pug` and `vuejs` for the templates.
+`pug` files are located in `views`
+For styling, we use `basscss`.
+Layout and typography are declared inside the templates (e.g. using `basscss` layout utilities like `pb3`).
+CSS is used for for specific stylings or shortcuts for obvious stuff.

 # How Tos

 ## Create an admin user